tekie1/projects/README.md

 ## 7.Responsive Design:Ensure the website is usable on various devices (desktop, tablet, mobile).

-# Admin and management features:
+# Admin and Management Features:

 ## 8.Admin Dashboard:Overview of sales, orders, and customer activity.Quick access to product and user management.